chevere/docs/introduction/README.md

 ### Extensible

-Do more building pluggable software with components.
-Chevere provides an immutable core library, a tooling for general purposes with enough flexibility to allow the creation a myriad of systems with the same know-how.
+A core library tooling for general purposes, with enough flexibility to allow the creation a myriad of systems with the same know-how.
+We also provide packages for very specific needs.

 ### Modern & High quality